PhilaD1/ESPI/EnvironmentSetup.md

    - Enter the event code: `ND6EKA`

+   - **Note:** Your hackathon server will be deleted 1 week after the event.
+General purpose servers are deleted 120 days after registration.

    - Enter an instance name — `DJBlockchain`

    - **Select** *SLES12 SP2* for the image.